GeorgeNance/blog24/content/now.md

 ## What I am currently doing:

-- Working as a developer for Vivid Racing.

-- Playing Palworld
+- Practicing getting better at Typescript

-- Moving my blog to a new tech stack
+- Working on my new blog stack in Nuxt 3

 ---
 Last updated: December 2024